snowch-notes/ibm-analytics-engine/flink_on_yarn_wordcount_cos.md

 In this example, Flink reads a license from COS S3 performs a word count and saves the output to COS S3.

-IAE setups up S3 to be accessed with a cos:// prefix whereas Flink requires a s3:// prefix, so in this example we have to configure both endpoints.
+IAE sets up S3 to be accessed with a cos:// prefix whereas Flink requires a s3:// prefix, so in this example we have to configure both endpoints.

 ### Prerequisites